aws/rolesanywhere-credential-helper/README.md

 Updates temporary credentials in the [credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 Parameters for this command include those for the `credential-process` command, as well as `--profile`, which specifies the named profile for which credentials should be updated (if the profile doesn't already exist, it will be created), and `--once`, which specifies that credentials should be updated only once.
 Both arguments are optional.
 If `--profile` isn't specified, the default profile will have its credentials updated, and if `--once` isn't specified, credentials will be continuously updated.
 In this case, credentials will be updated through a call to `CreateSession` five minutes before the previous set of credentials are set to expire.
 Please note that running the `update` command multiple times, creating multiple processes, may not work as intended.
 There may be issues with concurrent writes to the credentials file.

+### serve

+Vends temporary credentials through an endpoint running on localhost.
+Parameters for this command include those for the `credential-process` command, as well as an optional `--port`, to specify the port on which the local endpoint will be exposed.
+By default, the port will be `9911`.
+Once again, credentials will be updated through a call to `CreateSession` five minutes before the previous set of credentials are set to expire.
+Note that the URIs and request headers are the same as those used in [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) (only the address of the endpoint changes from `169.254.169.254` to `127.0.0.1`).
+In order to make the credentials served from the local endpoint available to the SDK, set the `AWS_EC2_METADATA_SERVICE_ENDPOINT` environment variable appropriately.

 ### Scripts

 The project also comes with two bash scripts at its root, called `generate-certs.sh` and `generate-credential-process-data.sh`.
 Note that these scripts currently only work on Unix-based systems and require `openssl` to be installed.